manateelazycat/nox/README.md

 - `M-x nox-shutdown` says bye-bye to the server;

-- `M-x nox-rename` ask the server to rename the symbol at point;
+- `M-x nox-rename` ask the server to rename the symbol at point, if rename work, please use command `nox-stderr-buffer`, must something rename tool not install, sch as python need `rope` for rename operation;

 - `M-x nox-format` asks the server to format buffer or the active region;